STUDY JAPANESE ONLINE WITH NATIVES HERE

 2. Prioritize and categorize expenses, according to daily needs, thus appealing to more conscious and responsible consumption;

-3. Allow a deep analysis of daily consumption, in order to find ways to replace ineffective financial habits with those that not only suit your life and financial reality, but also effectively help you save;
+3. Allow an in-depth analysis of daily consumption, in order to find ways to replace ineffective financial habits with those that not only suit your life and financial reality, but also help you effectively save;

 The method also allows you to set monthly or longer goals.
 With a goal in mind, you'll be able to achieve it through the method that keeps you focused on saving your money and getting what you want.